PSAT/NMSQT: Levels of recognition

 There are three levels of recognition: "Commended", Semi-Finalists, and Finalists.
-About 34,000 students, which is 3-4% of all PSAT takers, are "commended" and receive Letters of Commendation.
+About 34,000 students, which is 3–4% of all PSAT takers, are "commended" and receive Letters of Commendation.

 The "commended" cutoff is determined at whichever score yields the 96th percentile nationally.
 It rose from 202 for the 2006 Program (2004 PSAT) to 203 for the 2007 Program (2005 PSAT).
 It was 205 for the 2008 Program (2006 PSAT) and 209 for the 2009 Program (2007 PSAT).

 Students are confirmed as semifinalists as seniors, one year after taking the PSAT.
 Afterward, students must complete an application to become finalists that includes grade point average, extracurricular activities, school recommendations, and awards and honors alongside a confirming SAT or ACT score.
-Approximately 95% of semifinalists quality as finalists as of 2024.
+Approximately 95% of semifinalists qualify as finalists as of 2024.

 Popular culture

 In recent years, it has become a popular subject of discourse among test-takers on various social media networks.
 Many of them poke fun at passages or questions in the PSAT that they find strange or amusing.
 The level of discussion is so significant that in 2013, the hashtag #PSAT reached trending status on Twitter near its administration date.
-This is even though since 2012, test participants have been required to copy and sign a statement agreeing to the test regulations, which include not discussing the test.
-Previously, that statement had to be written in cursive, a requirement that had drawn ire from both students and teachers, as many students found writing the statement in cursive to be difficult.
+This is in spite of the fact that, since 2012, test participants have been required to copy and sign a statement agreeing to test regulations that include not discussing the test.

+Previously, this statement had to be written in cursive, a requirement that drew ire from both students and teachers, as many students found writing the statement in cursive to be unnecessarily difficult.
 However, in 2015, the requirement to write the statement in cursive was removed.